 Law Centre NI is urging change to the treatment of overpayments caused by official error.
-When people apply for social security benefits and provide all the correct entitlement to decision-makers, they reasonably expect that their entitlement will be correctly assessed and the right amount of benefit paid.
+When people apply for social security benefits and provide all the correct information to decision-makers, they reasonably expect that their entitlement will be correctly assessed and the right amount of benefit paid.

 Law Centre NI’s experience is that this is not always the case.
 Each year, thousands of people in Northern Ireland receive an overpayment as a result of official error.
 In 2021-2022, more than 8,000 people in Northern Ireland received an overpayment as a result of official error in Universal Credit alone.
 These payments are then recovered from claimants.